Daikenan/LTMU/DiMP_MU/README.md

 # Introduction

-This is a python-implemented visual object tracking algorithm.Use meta-updater to control the update of Dimp.
+This is a python-implemented visual object tracking algorithm.
+Use meta-updater to control the update of DiMP.

 # Prerequisites